Q. Where are the materials located that I can check out?

 A. DVD cases are located on the 2nd floor of the PLC.
 The DVD may be obtained by bringing the DVD case to the PLC Information Desk for checkout.

 Q. How long can I check out DVDs?

 A. DVDs may be checked out for a lending period of three days.
 If the DVD is not returned on or before the due date, there is a late fine of $3.00.
 If a DVD is lost or not returned, there is a charge of $23.00.

 A. Government Documents can be accessed in print or online.
 If the library holds a print government document, it will be listed in the library catalog.
 To request a government document, you will need to give the title of the document and the SuDoc number (the government document call number) located in the catalog record.
 For government documents available online, you may access the most frequently requested government documents through the Government Documents link on the library home page.
 Another way to find electronic government documents is to search the Catalog of U.S. Government Publications located at http://catalog.gpo.gov/F. If you need assistance with locating government documents, please contact hamlettr AT william.jewell DOT edu.

 A. The majority of the Curry Library reference materials are interfiled in the general collection on the intermediate level.
 Reference materials can also be located online in the e-books section.

 Q. How do I retrieve materials my professor has placed on Reserve?

-A. Contact the Circulation Desk for course reserve materials.
+A. Course reserves are held in the PLC on the 2nd floor and available to students during staffed hours.
+Contact the PLC Information Desk for course reserve materials.
 You will need the course name or number and the name of the professor.
 You will need your student ID card to check out the materials.

 Q. What are the online resources?